astrohart/MFR/MFR.TextValues.Retrievers/README.md

 ##### Summary

-Gets a string containing the text to be searched, from the file-system `entry` provided, given the current [OperationType](#P-MFR-FileAndFolderTextValueRetriever-OperationType 'MFR.FileAndFolderTextValueRetriever.OperationType') .
+Gets a [String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') containing the text to be searched, from the file-system `entry` provided, given the current [OperationType](#P-MFR-FileAndFolderTextValueRetriever-OperationType 'MFR.FileAndFolderTextValueRetriever.OperationType') .

 ##### Returns

-String containing the value data to be searched for the current operation type, or the empty string if the data source has no data.
+A [String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') containing the value data to be searched for the current operation type, or the empty string if the data source has no data.

 ##### Parameters